-Fun fact: fish for Sofia’s restaurants comes from Thessaloniki, since it is closer than our own seaside.
+Fun fact: fish for Sofia’s restaurants usually comes from Thessaloniki, since it is closer than the country’s own seaside

 Must-Read: What to Expect When Dating Bulgarian Girls

 As for bars in the Sofia nightlife scene, basically anything in the Vitosha street area is good.